-Preferred Preparation: Successful completion of two Stage 1 Essential Mathematics Courses (C Grade or higher).
+Prerequisite: Successful completion of two Stage 1 Essential Mathematics Courses (B Grade or higher), OR two Stage 1 General Mathematics Courses (C Grade or higher).

 In this subject, students are expected to:

 - > Understand mathematical concepts and relationships - > Select and apply mathematical techniques and algorithms to analyse and solve problems, including forming and testing predictions - > Investigate and analyse mathematical information in a variety of contexts - > Interpret results, draw conclusions, and consider the reasonableness of solutions in context - > Make discerning use of electronic technology - > Communicate mathematically and present mathematical information in a variety of ways.